Workplace Charging for Electric Vehicles

 With proper workplace charging implementation, employers can help increase the convenience and affordability of driving electric for their employees.
-Workplace charging can also help attract and retain a cutting-edge workforce and demonstrate leadership in adopting advanced technologies.
+Workplace charging can demonstrate a commitment to adopting advanced vehicle technologies.

-Employers and workers can find resources on planning, organizing, and executing successful and educational workplace charging events, see the Clean Cities Workplace Charging Toolkit.
+Employers and workers can find resources on planning, organizing, and executing successful and educational workplace charging events in the Clean Cities Workplace Charging Toolkit.

-From 2013–2017, the U.S. Department of Energy's (DOE) Workplace Charging Challenge partnered with organizations who committed to provide plug-in electric vehicle (PEV) charging stations to their employees.
-Many of the best practices, lessons learned, tools, and templates available on the Alternative Fuels Data Center are based on the accomplishments of Challenge partners.
+From 2013 to 2017, the U.S. Department of Energy's (DOE) Workplace Charging Challenge partnered with organizations that committed to provide electric vehicle (EV) charging stations to their employees.
+Many of the best practices, lessons learned, tools, and templates available here are based on the accomplishments of Challenge partners.
 The City of Boston’s How-To Guide: Starting a Workplace Electric Vehicle Charging Program provides additional information about planning and managing workplace charging, including a sample charging etiquette booklet for employees.

 Evaluating and Planning for Workplace Charging

-- Electricity Sources and Emissions – Explore how grid mix impacts the emission reduction benefits of PEV-commuting employees.
+- Electricity Sources and Emissions – Explore how grid mix impacts the emission reduction benefits of EV-commuting employees.

-Employers should consult their utility, governing authority, electrical contractor, electric vehicle supply equipment (EVSE) provider, and other stakeholders early in the process to identify and discuss potential challenges.
-For example, special consideration is needed for when weighing whether to offer charging at workplaces located in leased facilities requires negotiations with the building owners.
+Employers should consult their utility, an electrical contractor, charging equipment provider, and other stakeholders early in the process to identify and discuss potential challenges.
+For example, offering charging at workplaces located in leased facilities requires negotiations with the building owners.

 Installing Workplace Charging